Personal Injury FAQs

 ‘Comparable fault’ law entitles you to some medical coverage

 Q: I had a car accident which was partly my fault, but the accident report only says that I was responsible.
 I was taken to the hospital by ambulance before the office could question me about the accident.
 I am now being treated by a chiropractor.
-Last week my insurance sent to the their doctor to be examined, and today I was told they won’t pay for any more of my medical bills.
+Last week my insurance sent me to their doctor to be examined, and today I was told they won’t pay for any more of my medical bills.
 I really need more medical treatment, but I can’t afford to pay for it myself.
 Would it make a difference if I fight the police report?

 A: I’m sorry to hear about your car accident.
 Trying to handle these problems on your own is probably causing even more stress.
 This is a good question with multiple issues that need to be explained: